Package 'birdscanR'

 echoData

-dataframe with the echo data from the data list created by the function extractDBData.
+data.frame with the echo data from the data list created by extractDbData().

 timeRangeTargetTZ